Master hexagonal architecture in Rust

 11

 ?
-Surely we could represent both saved and unsaved authors as
+Surely we could represent both saved and unsaved Author

 Right now, with this exact application, this would be fine.
 It might be annoying to check whether id